liv-daliberti/grail-simulation/reports/gpt4o/sample_generative_responses/README.md

 - Issue: gun control
 - Task: Next-video selection
-- Tags present — think: yes, answer: yes
+- Tags — think: yes, answer: yes
 - Chosen option: 2
 - Short rationale: The viewer is a Republican conservative who is somewhat interested in politics and enthusiastic about guns, with a low gun regulation support score.
 Given her profile, she might prefer content that aligns with her conservative views and ...
 ### Example 2 (Next Video)